PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 policy.
 Nine function ASTs and four policy-constant ASTs are identical to their former exporter definitions.

+Native codegen value policy has a Torch-free single owner in `pytorch_codegen_values.py`.
+Small constant eligibility, Python and scalar literal rendering, TFLite-to-Torch pad ordering, Torch dtype spelling, and Conv-block fused-activation selection no longer live in the monolithic exporter.
+All seven function ASTs are identical to their former exporter definitions, including non-finite float handling and unsupported-dtype errors.

 ## Runtime-check memory boundary

 The direct backend releases the legacy GraphSurgeon graph before ModelIR